Consider the affordability of various Medicare options

 Part D. If you don’t have prescription drug coverage from a retiree plan, Tricare or other source, you can buy a stand-alone Part D policy through a private insurer.

 Medigap.
 You can get help paying for many of Medicare’s deductibles and copayments by buying a Medigap plan through a private insurer.
-Of course, you’ll need to pay a premium for the policy and that premium can vary widely depending on the insurance company and the features you want to include.
+Medigap premiums can vary widely depending on the insurance company and the type of Medigap plan that you choose.

 You’ll get the lowest premiums if you sign up during your Medigap open enrollment period, the six-month period that starts the first of the month when you enroll in Medicare Part B.